-Creating a Server

-In order to connect the embedded Wi-Fi with the online database that contains all o

-What is a server?

-How to point the wi-fi to the IP address of the server?

-Using the laptop as a server

-Integration of the Database with the Wi-Fi SOC

-Connecting the wifi to the server

-Querying the database

-Reading output

-Embedded Wi-Fi

-Functional Requirements/Design Considerations

-Ease of operation

-Reliability of connection

-Easy configuration

-Low power

-Low cost

-Existing Systems Choices

-TI CC3000 simple Link

-Subsystem Overview

-How does the chip do configuration?

-Programming the chip from a computer with p2p

-Consider small mobile app that connects for profile management

-Parts Acquisition

-Texas Instruments samples

 UPC Codes

 6.1 Motivation for Use

 Established in 1973, Universal Product Codes, hereafter referred to as UPCs, have become a near universal for identifying trade items.
 They provide a simple system for retailers to inventory and sell.
 While not ideal for our purposes they provide a usable point of data that allows us to achieve our goal of automatically cooking.
 They are fairly limited in the amount of data that can be encoded which means that their use requires additional support systems to use them in the microwave.
 Despite this limitation we have decided to implement their use because the system is already in place.